 Introducing computer use, a new Claude 3.5 Sonnet, and Claude 3.5 Haiku

 Today, we’re announcing an upgraded Claude 3.5 Sonnet, and a new model, Claude 3.5 Haiku.
 The upgraded Claude 3.5 Sonnet delivers across-the-board improvements over its predecessor, with particularly significant gains in coding—an area where it already led the field.
-Claude 3.5 Haiku matches the performance of Claude 3 Opus, our prior largest model, on many evaluations for the same cost and similar speed to the previous generation of Haiku.
+Claude 3.5 Haiku matches the performance of Claude 3 Opus, our prior largest model, on many evaluations at a similar speed to the previous generation of Haiku.

 We’re also introducing a groundbreaking new capability in public beta: computer use.
 Available today on the API, developers can direct Claude to use computers the way people do—by looking at a screen, moving a cursor, clicking buttons, and typing text.
 Claude 3.5 Sonnet is the first frontier AI model to offer computer use in public beta.
 At this stage, it is still experimental—at times cumbersome and error-prone.
 We're releasing computer use early for feedback from developers, and expect the capability to improve rapidly over time.